UWrc/UWrc.github.io/docs/tools/r.md

 2. Set your `RSTUDIO_SIF` variable, this is name of the container file.
 In this case, `rstudio_latest.sif`.
 3. (Optional) Set your `R_LIBS_USER` path, which in `rstudio-server.job` is `R_LIBS_USER=${RSTUDIO_CWD}/R` or `/gscratch/scrubbed/UWNetID/R` because `RSTUDIO_CWD="/gscratch/scrubbed/UWNetID"`, remember?
 Change these variables to fit your needs.
 That means for this Rstudio session my package libraries (when I use `install.packages()`) will be stored in `/gscratch/scrubbed/UWNetID/R`.
 In this case, I am matching this Rstudio session to my preferences set above in the [**user environment section.**](#user-environment) For your session, you might decide to designate a different directory for your R package libraries.
 Rememeber directories don't exist until you make them.

-Additionally, you might decide to modify the `sbatch` directives to adjust the resources to request for your SLURM Rstudio job.
+Additionally, you might decide to modify the `sbatch` directives to adjust the resources to request for your Slurm Rstudio job.
 For example, fill in your specific partition if applicable (check your options with `hyakalloc`).
 Also set your job run limits, cores (i.e., `ntasks`), memory, etc.

 Review the highlighted sections of `rstudio-server.job` below and edit your version to fit your needs and paths you have access to: